Jacqueline Davies

-Jacqueline Davies (21 May 1948 – 18 April 2019) is a Circuit Judge, working in the North Eastern region of the UK.
+Jacqueline Davies (21 May 1948 – 18 April 2019) was a Circuit Judge, working in the North Eastern region of the UK.
 She was appointed on 29 June 1993.

 Notable Decisions

 Twitter Joke Trial

 On 11 November 2010 Judge Jacqueline Davies, sitting with two magistrates, refused an appeal against the verdict of the "Twitter Joke Trial", from Paul Chambers who had posted a message on Twitter saying:

 Crap!
 Robin Hood airport is closed.
 You've got a week and a bit to get your shit together otherwise I'm blowing the airport sky high!!